mcastling/mcastling.github.io/NUItutorials/flex-container.md

 <a name="align-self"></a>
 ### AlignSelf

-_AlignSelf_ specifies how the item will align along the cross axis, if set, this overrides the default alignment for all items defined by the container’s [AlignItems](#align-items) property.
+_AlignSelf_ specifies how the item will align along the cross axis, if set, this property overrides the default alignment for all items defined by the container’s [AlignItems](#align-items) property.

 ![ ](./Images/flex-container/align-self.jpg)